Dorothy Geeben: Personal life

-Dorothy P. Colleen was born on March 31, 1908, in Mondovi, Wisconsin.
+Dorothy P. Winter was born on March 31, 1908, in Mondovi, Wisconsin.
 During her childhood, she contracted polio but did not let the disease hinder her.

 She graduated from Marion High School, in Marion, Iowa, where she married Cornelius "Neal" Bunting, an electrician.
 They founded Bunting Electric, with her working as the bookkeeper.
 In 1952, she moved to Ocean Breeze Park, Florida, where she and her husband retired and purchased a mobile home.
 After her first husband's death, she married Albert Geeben in 1963, but he died less than two years later.

 As mayor, Geeben drove herself around in a 1983 Mercury Marquis.
 Every Sunday, she drove the few blocks north to the Jensen Beach Christian Church, where she was the treasurer and organist.
 Every week, she played bingo, and occasionally, she would go to the hair salon.
 Geeben balanced her bills through a typewriter and adding machine, just as she did in the 1920s.

 Geeben revealed that her secret to long life was always to be busy.
 She said, "I have a good time.
 I'm on the go a lot.
 I guess that's half the battle."
-She received her exercise through a pedalling machine, which she used to invigorate her knees.
+She received her exercise through a pedaling machine, which she used to invigorate her knees.
 She did not smoke or drink alcohol and typically slept at 11 pm and then would awake at 5:30 the next morning.

 On her 100th birthday, Geeben received letters from First Lady Laura Bush and Florida Governor Charlie Crist in tribute of the special occasion.